Here is a Honda promotional pamphlet on the C90 Delux - a very smart, spiffy looking unit. After all, you do meet the nicest people on a Honda.

 Well I am embarrassed to admit that I got caught up in the stupidity.
 I have been Panic Buying Honda Cubs.

-Apart from the Basket Case you see here - I have boought a 1970 Honda C50, a 1976 Honda C90 and yet another mid 70s Honda C90 Delux.
+Apart from the Basket Case you see here - I have bought a 1970 Honda C50, a 1976 Honda C90 and yet another mid 70s Honda C90 Delux.
 They will all make an appearance here sooner or later - so we have something to thank the COVID-19 virus for.

 I have started trying to organise all the bits and pieces that came with the basket case, and identify things I need to buy.